ponylang/ponylang-website/content/blog/last-week-in-pony-082723.md

 Hopefully, between our Arm CI jobs and our macOS on Intel CI jobs, we don't inadvertently break macOS on Apple Silicon.
 If you run into any issues or breakage while [building from source](https://github.com/ponylang/ponyc/blob/main/BUILD.md#macos), let us know.

+### We're Migrating Container Images from DockerHub to GitHub Container Registry

+Quite some time ago, we decided to migrate from DockerHub to GitHub Container Registry and then... we did nothing.
+For a really, really, really long time.
+Until this week.

+We've started the migration.
+Keep an eye on Last Week in Pony for news of what has been migrated.
+During "the migration period", migrated images will continue to be available from "their usual locations" on DockerHub.

+We'll stop publishing all images to DockerHub on or shortly after December 1st, 2023 which should give everyone plenty of time to switch over to GitHub Container Registry.

+So, what does that switch involve?

+Where previously you referenced our images as `ponylang/ponyc:0.55.1` with the implicit 'DockerHub' as part of the identifier, you will have to supply the registry `ghcr.io/ponylang/ponyc:0.55.1`.

+Note, we are not migrating old images, those will continue to exist on DockerHub and will not be being moved.
+Only new images for any given repository after it has been migrated will exist in the GitHub Container Registry.

+### `shared-docker` Images Migrated to GitHub Container Registry

+The images in our [shared-docker](https://github.com/ponylang/shared-docker) repository have been migrated to publish to GitHub Container Registry.
+Images will continue to be published to DockerHub until December 1st, 2023.

 ### Pony Development Sync

 [Audio](https://sync-recordings.ponylang.io/r/2023_08_22.m4a) from the August 22nd, 2023 sync is available.